YouGov survey shows parental support for increasing plant-based meals in schools

 About School Plates

-ProVeg UK’s School Plates programme helps school caterers to make small changes to menus that can have a big impact on children’s health and the health of the planet.
-Our Awards form part of the School Plates programme and incentivise our partners to work towards healthy, sustainable menus.
+ProVeg UK’s School Plates program helps school caterers to make small changes to menus that can have a big impact on children’s health and the health of the planet.
+Our Awards form part of the School Plates program and incentivize our partners to work towards healthy, sustainable menus.
 Our School Plates brochures, called The Guide and The Recipes, can be downloaded for free here.

 About ProVeg UK